WORLDS IN FLUX

 I collaborated with Maureen Kendal in an educational project 'On the Beach'.
 This encouraged students to use their imagination and begin to use the tools within Second Life to tell stories.

-I also built an industry sponsored warehouse in Second LIfe for warehouse Health and Safety training.
+I also built an industry sponsored warehouse in Second Life for warehouse Health and Safety training.

 Following University lecturing I developed New Synthetic Theatre (NST) 1 and 2.
 These were theatre shows within Second Life in which the audience's avatars were the actors on stage.
 NST 1 was based on the 99% protests around St Paul's Cathedral in London, NST 2 told three stories, The Wise Me of Gotham (who try to capture the reflection of the moon in their nets) Kubla Khan (where the audience visits Xanadu) and Jabberwocky (where the audience slaughter the Jabberwocky with their Vorpal sword).
 NST 1 and 2 ran for approximately 10 years 365 days a year, 24 hours a day.